e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `input_connections` entry routes a face to an immediate child's face, and an `output_connections` entry sources a face from an immediate child's face.
 [Container children](#g-container-children) ([§8.5][s8-5]) keep their key segment, so `"aircraft/2/face"` is one level and not two.
+A container declared name-transparent ([§8.5][s8-5]) is the exception: its elements go by bare key, so `"ctl/face"` reads exactly as a plain child's endpoint does, the same one level.

 Routing across several levels is therefore declared level by level, each assembly speaking only of its own children. `Cessna172` hands its `trn` input to